 Before significant oscillatory strain was applied, sealants A, B and C had a very similar rigidity and sealants D and E were outliers.
 During high oscillation the samples all became less rigid, and again sealants D and E were outliers, with a much lower complex modulus than the other samples.
 The final step was low oscillation.
 Interestingly, none of the samples recovered the sample rigidity that they had before the structure was disrupted, even after 300 seconds.
 Sealants B, C, D and E recovered the largest degree of rigidity in comparison to the structure of the material before oscillation, but sealant A remained significantly less rigid than the initial value.
 This means that after the Sealant A has been subjects to external forces, it may not recover the same structural rigidity that it had while at rest in the container.

-Characterising building materials using rheology has been used to probe the properties of five commercially available bathroom sealants.
+Rheology measurements have been employed to probe the properties of five commercially available bathroom sealants.
 All samples could be described as non-Newtonian and shear-thinning, as determined by a controlled rate viscosity profile.
 Oscillatory testing revealed differences in the rigidity and gunnability of the samples.
 These properties are important as they relate to the customer’s perception of the sample; if the material is rigid and has a high yield stress the customer will not be able to gun the material easily and application may be messy.
 On the other hand, if the yield stress is too low the product may sag or slump when applied.

 For further information about characterising building materials rheology, and other related studies, please get in contact.